-Officers receive training that includes penal law, criminal procedure law, first aid, CPR, role of campus law enforcement, defensive tactics, firearms training, crisis intervention, multi-cultural diversity and university issues.
+Officers receive training that includes penal law, criminal procedure law, first aid, CPR, the role of campus law enforcement, defensive tactics, firearms training, crisis intervention, multi-cultural diversity, and university issues.

-State University of New York University Police Officers must meet the highest standards in New York State for law enforcement officers.
+State University of New York University Police Officers must meet New York State's highest standards for law enforcement officers.

 To become a SUNY University Police Officer, a person must:

 The first step is the Civil Service examination.
-Following notification of a successful score, candidates must then pass the oral interview and all medical/psychological testing.
+Following a successful score notification, candidates must then pass the oral interview and all medical/psychological testing.
 Upon successful completion of the selection process, all recruits begin training at a regional police academy.